KatieB5/shopping-cart-kata/README.md

 3. run `npm i` to install the dependancies

 ## Use the checkout, add/remove a product
-1. To use the checkout,
+1. To use the checkout, require in the data sources you wish to test at the top of the checkout.js file e.g.
+`const dataSource = require("./data-sources/data-source-1.json")`, then invoke the checkout function with your data source as the argument e.g., `checkout(myDataSource)` or pass your data directly into the function e.g., `checkout([{ code: "A", quantity: 6 },{ code: "B", quantity: 4 },{ code: "C", quantity: 1 },{ code: "D", quantity: 2 },])`, then run `node checkout.js` in your terminal
-2. To add/remove a product, invoke the function in the products.js file and run 'node products.js' in your terminal e.g.
+2. To add/remove a product, invoke the function in the products.js file e.g. `addProduct(products, {E: 68})`, `removeProduct(products, "F")` and run `node products.js` in your terminal
-`addProduct(products, {E: 68})`
-`removeProduct(products, "F")`

 To view the output of the function in the terminal, you can use `console.log()` e.g., `console.log(addProduct(products, {E: 68}))`